curl/everything-curl/usingcurl/tls/pinning.md

 # Certificate pinning

 TLS certificate pinning is a way to verify that the public key used to sign the servers certificate has not changed.
-It is "pinned".
+It is *pinned*.

 When negotiating a TLS or SSL connection, the server sends a certificate indicating its identity.
 A public key is extracted from this certificate and